Micronation: Libertarian micronations and seasteading projects: 1964–1972

 The Republic of Minerva was a libertarian project that succeeded in building an artificial island in 1972 by importing sand.

 Several entities that can be considered micronations by contemporary standards were established throughout the 1960s and early 1970s and based on ideals of libertarianism and many of them created via seasteading.

-New Atlantis was founded in 1964 by writer Leicester Hemingway, claiming a bamboo raft that he had constructed with steel, iron piping and rock.
+New Atlantis was founded in 1964 by writer Leicester Hemingway, claiming a bamboo raft he had constructed from steel, iron piping and rock.
 Hemingway had it towed 9.7 km off the coast of Jamaica and argued that it was technically an island and fully sovereign based on the Guano Islands Act of 1856.
 Although Hemingway had plans to expand the raft, it was destroyed within a few years by a cyclone, and the project was completely abandoned in 1973.
 In 1967, Paddy Roy Bates squatted on HM Fort Roughs, an offshore platform in the North Sea used during World War II approximately 12 km off the coast of the United Kingdom.
 Bates had intended to broadcast a pirate radio station from the platform, however ultimately never did so.
 He instead declared the independence of Fort Roughs and declared it the Principality of Sealand.
 Bates died in 2012, and Michael Bates has since succeeded him as Prince of Sealand.

 Operation Atlantis was a project started in 1968 by Werner Stiefel, aiming to establish a new, libertarian nation in international waters via seasteading.
 The operation launched a ferrocement boat on the Hudson River in December 1971, piloting it to an area near the Bahamas with the intent to permanently anchor it as their territory.
 Upon reaching its destination, however, it sank in a hurricane.
 After a number of subsequent failed attempts to construct a habitable sea platform and achieve sovereign status, the project was abandoned in 1976.
 The Republic of Rose Island was an artificial platform originally constructed as a tourist attraction in the Adriatic Sea in 1968.
 However, Italian architect Giorgio Rosa soon declared it sovereign.
 The micronation had its own currency, a post office and commercial establishments.
 In 1969, the Italian Navy used explosives to destroy the facility, claiming it was a ploy to raise money from tourists while avoiding national taxation.
 The Republic of Minerva was a libertarian project that succeeded in building a small artificial island on the Minerva Reefs in 1972 by importing sand.
 It was invaded by troops from Tonga that same year, who annexed it before destroying the island.
 During its brief existence, Minerva was a media sensation.